Anna-Lee-Jones/Anna-Lee-Jones.github.io/_publications/MATREF_paper3.md

 ---
-title: "Paper Title Number 5, with math $$E=mc^2$$"
+title: "On mature reflection: Ozone damage can be detected in oak trees by hyperspectral reflectance"
 collection: publications
-category: conferences
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/MATREF_paper3
-excerpt: 'This paper is about a famous math equation, $$E=mc^2$$'
+excerpt: 'This paper tests the use of hyperspectral leaf reflectance to detect ozone stress in mature oak trees under natural conditions.'
-date: 2024-02-17
+date: 2025-03-01
 venue: 'GitHub Journal of Bugs'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
 citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'